Robust Distributed Control Beyond Quadratic Invariance

-Inspired by the above works, we aim at characterizing tractable formulations of the generally intractable problem which are valid for any system and information structure.
-The recovered feasible solution provides an upper bound to the minimum cost when QI does not hold.

 Our main contributions are as follows.
 First, we suggest a novel class of subspace constraints on the disturbance feedback parameter which preserve the given information structure.
-The approach is based on decomposing constraints which are quadratic in the decision variables into subspace constraints in the disturbance feedback domain.
-This decomposition can be performed in multiple ways, all of which lead to an upper bound on the cost of controllers complying with the given information structure.
 Second, we determine optimized choices for the subspace constraints, with the goal of lowering these upper bounds.
-Third, we provide interpretation of our theoretical results in terms of the possibility for certain controllers to share their input variables while preserving privacy of the information.
-Last, we show that the developed techniques can lead to improved performance guarantees with respect to different approaches through a platooning example, arising in autonomous vehicles.
-Here, we consider information structure constraints as well as hard constraints on inputs and states due to safety.
+Last, we show that the developed techniques can lead to improved performance guarantees with respect to the approach of \cite{rotkowitz2012nearest} through a platooning example, arising in autonomous vehicles.

 Section \ref{se:setup} sets up the problem.
-Section \ref{se:parametrizing} contains our main results about upper bounds on the cost of control policies complying with an information structure.
-The application to the platooning of vehicles, where each vehicle only knows local information, is studied in Section \ref{se:application}.
+Section \ref{se:parametrizing} contains our main results about upper bounds on the minimum cost of control policies complying with any specified information structure.
+Section~\ref{se:upperbounds} draws a connection with QI and the approach in \cite{rotkowitz2012nearest}.
+The application to the platooning of vehicles is studied in Section~\ref{se:application}.